lluked/Packer-Ubuntu-20.04/README.md

 Example Packer configuration to build a basic ubuntu-20.04.4-live-server-amd64 box with virtualbox-iso and vmware-iso builders.

-`networking.sh` and `vagrant.sh` scripts are from the [chef/bento](https://github.com/chef/bento) project and carry the `Apache-2.0 License`.

--   `networking.sh` ensures the network interface is set to `eth0`, to ensure a consistent interface name between builds.
+`user-data` file templated from a `pkrtpl` template to set the correct network interface depending on build platform.

--   `vagrant.sh` ensures the vagrant public key is installed to allow vagrant to connect to the outputted box.
-This is replaced by vagrant with a secure key.
+`vagrant.sh` script from the [chef/bento](https://github.com/chef/bento) project to ensure the vagrant public key is installed to allow vagrant to connect to the outputted box.
+This carries the `Apache-2.0 License`.

-Credentials are defined in `cidata/user-data` and `variables.pkr.hcl` as `vagrant:vagrant`.
+Credentials are defined in `templates/user-data` and `variables.pkr.hcl` as `vagrant:vagrant`.

 Instructions:
 -   Read Notes